collective/collective.developermanual/source/templates_css_and_javascripts/css.rst

 CSS reset
 ===========

-If you are building a custom theme and you want to do cross-browser CSS reset, the following snippet is recommended
+If you are building a custom theme and you want to do a cross-browser CSS reset, the following snippet is recommended:

 .. code-block:: css

     /* @group CSS Reset .*/

-    /* Remove implicit browser styles to have a neutral starting point:
+    /* Remove implicit browser styles, to have a neutral starting point:
        - No elements should have implicit margin/padding
        - No underline by default on links (we add it explicitly in the body text)
        - When we want markers on lists, we will be explicit about it, and they render inline by default